teacherguy2020/Chroma/readme.txt

 The sbs screen is based on tiles, used cleverly in themes like iRetro and NeoBeat.
 Each tile is connected to a menu item.
 While you *can* try to use more than 8 tiles, Chroma works best with 8.
 Chroma will do its best to work with your current menu items and order.
 The logic involved with trying to determine the user's menu order is pretty extensive, and results in laggyness while scrolling the tiles.
 For a much faster experience I have included two 8-tile presets which will hopefully meet the needs of most users.
 And as a nod to Apple, I have included a Mac OS miniDock which you can turn on or off.
 The sbs also includes a nice "Now Playing" tile.

-There is a custom Quickscreen (like you see in d00k's and Dreaml1iner's themes) but I didn't want to force that on the user in case you have your own custom quickscreen items chosen.
+There is a custom Quickscreen (like you see in d00k's and Dreaml1iner's themes).
+I didn't want to force the quickscreen settings on the user, in case you have your own custom quickscreen items chosen.
 If you want to use Chroma's custom quickscreen, open the cfg file you are currently using (Chroma.cfg, for example) and uncomment or add:

 qs top: brightness
 qs bottom: brightness
 qs left: shuffle
 qs right: repeat

 This will give you a more pleasant looking Quickscreen.
+You can experiment with using your own quickscreen settings instead, but you'll need to edit Chroma.sbs.

-As previously mentioned, the user settings are most easily altered via Shortcuts and I have included a shortcuts file that you can add to your file, or if you don't use Shortcuts you could simply replace your Shortcuts file with Chroma's.
+As previously mentioned, the user settings are most easily navigated via Shortcuts and I have included a shortcuts file that you can add to your file, or if you don't use Shortcuts you could simply replace your Shortcuts file with Chroma's.
 The file goes in the root of the .rockbox directory.
+Changes are handled via .cfg files that reside in Chroma Stuff/Settings.

 Here is a list of the settings you can change in Chroma: